vCabbage/todd/docs/installconfig/configure.rst

 ..
 WARNING::

-   Pay particular note to he LocalResources section of the configuration.
-The DefaultInterface option is required (or in lieu thereof, the IPAddrOverride option) so that the server will know what IP address to serve assets from to the agents.
-The server will not successfully start if an address is not determined.
+   Pay particular note to the ``LocalResources`` section of the configuration.
+The ``DefaultInterface`` option is required (or in lieu thereof, the ``IPAddrOverride`` option) so that the server will know what IP address to serve assets from to the agents.
+The server will not start if it cannot determine its IP address using these options.

-   If this is configured, but incorrectly, agents may not retrieve the required asset files and will therefore fail to register with the server.
+   If this is configured incorrectly, agents will be unable to retrieve the required asset files, and will fail to register with the server.

 Here is a sample server configuration file, with comments inline: